 The following steps correspond to microarchitecture modeling, which are decomposed into branch prediction analysis, instruction cache analysis, and pipeline analysis.
 Step 3: Branch prediction analysis.
 Given the branch predictor configuration, Chronos performs branch prediction analysis based on the technique in [18] to bound the number of mispredictions at each branch.
 Figure 4(b) shows a small part of the branch prediction constraints.
-For example, the line

-$d1_2 - dc1_2 - dm1_2 = 0$ means that the control flow transfers from block 1 to block 2 can be divided into two cases: the branch at the end of block 1 is correctly predicted (denoted by $dc1_2$) or mispredicted (denoted by $dm1_2$).
-The other branch prediction constraints that further bound $dc1_2$ and $dm1_2$ are not shown in Figure 4(b).
-The reader is referred to our earlier paper [18] for the technical details.
+For example, the line $d1_2 - dc1_2 - dm1_2 = 0$ means that the control flow transfers from block 1 to block 2 can be divided into two cases: the branch at the end of block 1 is correctly predicted (denoted by $dc1_2$) or mispredicted (denoted by $dm1_2$).
+The other branch prediction constraints that further bound $dc1_2$ and $dm1_2$ are not shown in Figure 4(b), since that would take non-trivial space for explanation; instead, the reader is referred to our earlier paper [18] for technical details.

 Step 4: Instruction cache analysis.
 Given the instruction cache configuration, Chronos performs instruction cache analysis based on the technique in [12] to bound the number of cache misses.
 This basically involves a static categorization of the memory blocks into "cache hit" or "unknown".
 To reduce the pessimism in such categorization we categorize a memory block under different control flow contexts (such as different levels of loop nest).
 The static cache behavior categorization affects the ILP constraints for WCET calculation, which are shown in Figure 4(c).
-For example, b3 - b3.0 - b3.1 - b3.2 = 0 means the execution count of block 3 can be divided into three scenarios in terms of cache misses of memory blocks (a memory block is a sequence of instructions in a basic block that are mapped into the same cache line).
-The occurrence counts of these three scenarios are given by b3.0, b3.1, b3.2.
-Roughly speaking, a cache scenario of a basic block corresponds to hit/unknown categorization of each of its memory blocks.
-The reader is referred to [12] for further details.

-The variable d{2} -3.0 in b{3} .0 $- d{2}$ -3.0 $- d{3}$ -3.0 = 0 denotes the count of control flow transfers from block 2 to block 3 with the cache miss scenario corresponding to b{3} .0.
-The other constraints that further bound variables like b{3} .0, d{2} -3.0 are not shown in Figure 4(c).
-The reader is referred to our [12] for technical details of our cache modeling.
+For example, b3 - b3.0 - b3.1 - b3.2 = 0means the execution count of block 3 can be divided into three cases in terms of cache misses of memory blocks 3 in the block 3, which are represented by b3.0, b3.1 and b3.2 respectively.
+The variable $d2{-3.0}$ in $b3.0 - d2{-3.0} - d3{-3.0} = 0$ denotes the control flow transfers from block 2 to block 3 where the case of cache misses corresponds to that of b3.0.
+The other constraints that further bound $b3.0, d2{-3.0}$, etc are not shown in Figure 4(c).
+The reader is referred to our [12] for technical details of the cache modeling.

 Step 5: Pipeline analysis.
-Given the pipeline configuration, the results of branch prediction analysis and instruction cache analysis, Chronos performs pipeline analysis to estimate the execution time upper bounds of basic blocks.
-In fact, since a basic block's pipeline schedule varies significantly with branch prediction and/or cache behavior, it is necessary to consider branch prediction/cache while performing pipeline analysis of a basic block.

-Figure 4(d) is the result of our pipeline analysis.
+Given the pipeline configuration, the results of branch prediction analysis and instruction cache analysis, Chronos performs pipeline analysis to predict the execution time upper bounds of basic blocks.
+In fact, since a basic block's execution time varies significantly with respect to the branch prediction results and the cases of cache misses happen in the basic block.
+It is necessary to distinguish these contexts when predicting a basic block's execution time.
+Figure 4(d) is the result of the pipeline analysis.
 The whole expression denotes the overall execution time of insertsort, where each term is the contribution of one basic block.
-For example, in the term "1 $dc1_2.0$ ", the variable $dc1_2.0$ denotes the execution count of basic block 2 under the following context: (1) it is reached from block 1; (2) the branch at the end of block 1 is correctly predicted; and (3) it is executed under cache miss scenario 0 of block 2.
-The coefficient, 1, is the predicted execution time upper bound of block 2 under this context.
-These coefficients are provided by our pipeline modeling.
+For example, in the term "1 $dc1_2.0$ ", the variable $dc1_2.0$ denotes the execution count of basic block 2 under the following context: (1) it is reached from block 1; (2) the branch at the end of block 1 is correctly predicted; and (3) it is executed under cache